kennyalive/Quake-III-Arena-Kenny-Edition/README.md

 * Q: How to enable twin mode from Q3 console?
 A: `\r_twinMode 1` or `\r_twinMode 1` then `\vid_restart`.
 * Q: How to check that Vulkan backend is really active?
 A: `gfxinfo` console command reports information about active rendering backend.

-## DX12 support
-DirectX 12 backend implementation is provided mostly for educational purposes and is not included in the prebuild binaries.
-It can be enabled by uncommenting `ENABLE_DX12` define in `dx.h` header and recompiling the project.

 ![quake3-ke](https://user-images.githubusercontent.com/4964024/28160268-4f0707d4-67c8-11e7-9009-8540789aab0b.jpeg)